• Login

 Start reporting your prices

-Once you are registered, you will receive weekly email reminders to report your cash price to Agriculture Financial Services Corporation (AFSC).
+Once registered, participants will receive weekly email reminders to report your cash price to AFSC.
 LPI defines the Fed cash price as, “expected delivery within 30 days of price negotiation, live or rail.”

 Current Settlement Process